-Existing groundwater monitoring programs in the Basin are primarily operated by regional, state and federal agencies.
+Existing groundwater monitoring programs in the Basin are primarily operated by regional, state, and federal agencies.
 Existing groundwater monitoring programs in the Basin collect data on groundwater elevation, groundwater quality and subsidence at varying temporal frequencies.
-Each groundwater monitoring program in the Basin is described below, and additional information is provided in Chapter 4.
+Each groundwater monitoring program in the Basin is described below.
+The following sections describe the different monitoring programs that were described in the 2020 GSP.
+The existing groundwater monitoring programs have stayed the same with the addition of different datasets being integrated into these platforms to increase public access.
+Specially, the DWR's Water Data Library and Groundwater Ambient Monitoring and Assessment (GAMA) have included additional datasets published in their databases since the first GSP.
+Specific activities and data sources utilized by the CBGSA for the current Cuyama Basin groundwater elevation and quality monitoring networks are provided in Chapter 4.